it-innovation/EXPERImonitor/doc/manual_source/mainContent/Writing_an_ECC_client.rst

 |image22_png|

-Figure
-11
+Figure 11
 : Client class interactions for sample code

-As indicated in
-, both client samples share the use of adapter classes (a legacy class adapter is also provided in the shared package, but this is now deprecated).
+As indicated in the figure above, both client samples share the use of adapter classes (a legacy class adapter is also provided in the shared package, but this is now deprecated).
 An MVC architecture is applied in the
-*Basic ECC Client*
-; the headless client does not require this structuring.
+*Basic ECC Client*; the headless client does not require this structuring.
 The ‘*tools*’ sub-package demonstrates how individual classes can be used to encapsulate actual measurement behaviour which can be abstracted scheduled as required.

 Class roles
 ~~~~~~~~~~~